dolphindb/DolphinDBPlugin/kafka/README.md

 ##### Details

-Get the global event queue servicing this consumer.
+Get the global event queue servicing this consumer corresponding to.

 #### 3.4.2 Get Consumer Queue